-Paia is a laid back town with a welcoming, hippy atmosphere.
+Paia is a laid-back town with a welcoming, hippy atmosphere.
 Nestled amongst some of Maui’s best beaches and surrounded by sugar cane and lush greenery, the town is one not to be missed.
-Paia attracts many wind surfers as the region is classes as one of the world best wind surfing destinations.
-When you read my recommendations below, you will see that I suggest basing yourself in Paia, however if you are planning to stay somewhere else, make sure you allow time for a stop in the charming coastal town.
+Paia attracts many windsurfers as the region is classed as one of the world best-windsurfing destinations.
+When you read my recommendations below, you will see that I suggest basing yourself in Paia, however, if you are planning to stay somewhere else, make sure you allow time for a stop in the charming coastal town.

 Bamboo Forest – Mile Marker: 6.7

 A short way along the Road to Hana you will find the Bamboo Forest, at mile marker 6.7.
 If time allows, you can hike through the Bamboo forest to two different waterfalls.
 This was a beautiful hike that I spent one full day doing.
 If you are planning to do the full Road to Hana in one day you may not have time to hike to both or either waterfall in the Bamboo forest, but if you do have all the time in the world, definitely check it out.

 Kaumahina State Wayside Park – Mile Marker 12

 Just a quick stop at this lookout for a break and a few photos will suffice.

 Wailua Valley State Wayside – Mile Marker 20-21

 Take the stairs to the top of the lookout for a view of Ke‘anae Valley, Ko‘olau Gap and the village of Wailua.
 This is a quick stop, but well worth it for the scenery.
 On one side you see the luscious valley and volcano formed mountains, with two massive flowing waterfalls.
 To the other side, you see the mountains meeting the ocean.

 Waianapanaka State Park/ Black Sand Beach – Mile Marker 32